Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 Switching from battery to solar power

-Plot of the board switching from battery to solar power
+Graph showing seamless transition from battery to solar power

 It is early summer in New England, so it starts to get light before 5am.
 As the sun rises, the voltage from the solar panel also starts to rise.

 When the solar panel voltage rises past 3V, the transistor stops the flow of current from the battery.
 Current instead flows to the board from the solar panel through the Schottky diode.
 The voltage drop from the panel voltage to the “Supply V” voltage is the forward voltage drop of the diode.
 I chose a UPS115UE3/TR7 Schottky diode because it has a very small (220 mV) forward voltage.
-This allow the systems to perform better in low light: as mentioned before, the board does not trust moisture readings when “Supply V” is less than 3.3V.
+This allows the systems to perform better in low light: as mentioned before, the board does not trust moisture readings when “Supply V” is less than 3.3V.

 This plot is from an earlier board with a different diode, so the drop from the solar voltage (blue) to supply voltage (yellow) at the right of the plot is greater than in the latest design.